avnish-jain/incremental-etl-on-lakehouse/README.md

 Using Delta Change Data Feed has several benefits:

-- Improve ETL Pipelines: Process less data during your ETL pipelines to increase efficiency and performance
+- **Improve ETL Pipelines**: Process less data during your ETL pipelines to increase efficiency and performance
-- Unify batch and streaming: Apply a common change format for both batch and streaming updates, inserts and deletes
+- **Unify batch and streaming**: Apply a common change format for both batch and streaming updates, inserts and deletes
-- Optimize BI on your Lakehouse: Incrementally update the data as opposed to full refresh
+- **Optimize BI on your Lakehouse**: Incrementally update the data as opposed to full refresh

 ## Conclusion